Empowering 9-1-1 Calltaking Training with Generative AI: Experiences and Lessons Learned: Experiences Lessons Learned

 \section{Experiences \& Lessons Learned}

-Scaling to operational use revealed four patterns critical for embedded AI deployment in high-stakes government settings.
-We present lessons learned, emerged from longitudinal deployment and paired with actionable practices for future embedded AI research.
+Scaling to operational use revealed four patterns critical for AI deployment in high-stakes government settings.
+We present lessons learned, emerged from longitudinal deployment and paired with actionable practices for future research.